Tuesday, October 22, 2024

 It was very hard for her, even just thinking about it 50 years later, to have to parade around like that, being "appealing" to men like that.
 She doesn't want to be thought of in that way.
 She's modest, but also proud.
 But she did it.
 There wasn't just "danger" in her job, but there also was depravity and humiliation.
 You've really got to be committed to those girls and women to fight through this and do it anyway.

 One of the main things she and her partner did was to spend hours walking their beat and going in through the back doors of taverns to catch drug dealers in action.
-All those selling the drugs were black, by the way, so now Rodney Balko and other Progressives can yell at her about being racist because they didn't arrest the non-existent white drug dealers.
+All those selling the drugs were black, by the way, so now Radley Balko and other Progressives can yell at her about being racist because they didn't arrest the non-existent white drug dealers.

 Would it be fun for you to think about yourself risking your life that way?